As the world re-opens on the other side of COVID, a question for you today.

 Rebroadcasting what happens in a room for an hour is just the beginning.

-It’s like the church has been given a blank canvass to paint on, but we’re afraid to even hold the brush.
+It’s like the church has been given a blank canvas to paint on, but we’re afraid to even hold the brush.
 Or, we just paint the same picture over and over again (something I did when I was seven…but not a good adult strategy).Paradoxically, the very thing we claim works best in physical gatherings—relationship—perhaps works as well or at times, better, online.
 Click To Tweet

 2. Everyone You Want To Reach Is Online